a327ex/emoji-merge/README.md

   self.board = board
 ```

-This initializes the plant mixin and `.board` contains a reference to the board object, which is where what this plant will be attached to.
+This initializes the plant mixin and `.board` contains a reference to the board object, which is what this plant will be attached to.

 ```lua
   self.board_ox, self.board_oy = x, y